The Ten Best Open Source Electronic Document Management Systems (EDMS) in 2025

 Open Source continues to evolve in the electronic document management systems space

 Keeping track of all documents and data in the business world is crucial.
 Businesses can store documents in various ways, but one of the most popular methods is electronic document management systems (known as EDMS or DMS).
 EDMS are software programs that allow businesses to store, manage, and track their documents, wherever they reside throughout their network and associated cloud services, such as Dropbox, Google Drive, and Microsoft's OneDrive.
+Documents can be accessed easily from multiple devices and platforms, ensuring users can retrieve information when needed.
+Most modern EDMS feature web based access, allowing users to manage documents directly through a browser.
 But which are the Best Open Source Document Management Systems?

 Many document management software options exist, both open source and proprietary.
 Open source EDMS has become increasingly popular because they offer many benefits over proprietary systems.